-(Dollar amounts in millions) 2022 2021 2020 Total authorized program \$ 1,200.0 \$ 1,200.0 \$ 1,200.0 Commercial paper outstanding (classified as long-term debt) 282.5 Letters of credit issued under the credit agreement Amount limited by restrictive covenants of credit facility 1 200.9 13.0 Total program available \$ 716.6 \$ 1,187.0 \$ 1,200.0
+(Dollar amounts in millions) 2023 2022 2021 Total authorized program \$ 1,200.0 \$ 1,200.0 \$ 1,200.0 Commercial paper outstanding (classified as long-term debt) 186.0 282.5 Letters of credit issued under the credit agreement Amount limited by restrictive covenants of credit facility 1 682.1 200.9 13.0 Total program available \$ 331.9 \$ 716.6 \$ 1,187.0

 1 Our borrowing capacity is limited by covenants to our credit facility.
-Reference is made to the discussion under Credit Facility on page 50 for more details about our borrowing capacity at December 31, 2022.
+Reference is made to the discussion under Credit Facility on page 54 for more details about our borrowing capacity at December 31, 2023.

-The average and maximum amounts of commercial paper outstanding during 2022 were \$161 million and \$402 million, respectively.
-During the fourth quarter, the average and maximum amounts outstanding were \$349 million and \$402 million, respectively.
-At year end, we had no letters of credit outstanding under the credit facility, but we had issued
+The average and maximum amounts of commercial paper outstanding during 2023 were \$306 million and \$419 million, respectively.
+During the fourth quarter, the average and maximum amounts outstanding were \$239 million and \$267 million, respectively.
+At year end, we had no letters of credit outstanding under the credit facility, but we had issued \$52 million of stand-by letters of credit under other bank agreements to take advantage of better pricing.

 2 The unused committed credit amount is based on our revolving credit facility and commercial paper program which, during all periods presented, had a total authorized program amount of \$1.2 billion.
 However, our borrowing capacity is limited by covenants to our credit facility.
-Reference is made to the discussion under Commercial Paper Program below on page 49 and Credit Facility on page 50 for more details about our borrowing capacity at December 31, 2022.
+Reference is made to the discussion under Commercial Paper Program below on page 53 and Credit Facility on page 54 for more details about our borrowing capacity at December 31, 2023.

-\$47 million of stand-by letters of credit under other bank agreements to take advantage of better pricing.
-Over the long-term, and subject to our capital needs, market conditions, and alternative capital market opportunities, we expect to maintain the indebtedness under the commercial paper program by continuously repaying and reissuing the commercial paper notes.
+Over the long-term, and subject to our credit ratings, market conditions, capital needs, and alternative capital market opportunities, we expect to maintain the indebtedness under the commercial paper program by continuously repaying and reissuing the commercial paper notes.
 We view the notes as a source of long-term funds and have classified the borrowings under the commercial paper program as long-term borrowings on our balance sheet.
 We have the intent to roll over such obligations on a long-term basis and have the ability to refinance these borrowings on a long-term basis as evidenced by our \$1.2 billion revolving credit facility maturing in 2026 discussed below.
+If our credit ratings are lowered below investment grade, or other factors impact marketability, we may not be able to access the commercial paper market.
+If we are unable to meet our short-term borrowing needs in the commercial paper market, we may rely more heavily on bank debt to fund short-term working capital needs at higher interest costs.